 Biography

 Drugs of Faith is a grind ‘n’ roll band from Northern Virginia, where it formed in 2002.
-After a few demos and a song on a Terrorizer Magazine compilation CD, Drugs of Faith signed with Selfmadegod Records and issued a self-titled album in 2005.
-Its first tour was the “No Speed Limit” European tour with Blood I Bleed in 2007.
+After a few demos and a song on a Terrorizer Magazine compilation CD, DOF signed with Selfmadegod Records and issued a self-titled album in 2005.
+The band hit the road with Blood I Bleed in 2007 on the “No Speed Limit” European tour.

-In 2011 the band released the full-length album Corroded, which earned them slots on best-of-2011 lists from Decibel Magazine, Invisible Oranges, Pitchfork, and MetalSucks.
-Corroded was listed in the essential discography for 2011 in the book Choosing Death, written by Decibel editor-in-chief Albert Mudrian.
+DOF’s second full-length album Corroded came out in 2011, which earned them slots on best-of-2011 lists from Decibel Magazine, Invisible Oranges, Pitchfork, and MetalSucks.

-Drugs of Faith’s Architectural Failures EP made it onto best-of-2013 lists including Washington CityPaper’s best music of D.C., Hellbound.ca’s writers’ lists, and American Aftermath.
+Drugs of Faith’s Architectural Failures 12″ made it onto best-of-2013 lists including Washington CityPaper’s best music of D.C., Hellbound.ca’s writers’ lists, and American Aftermath.
+Next, the band landed a slot on Decibel Magazine’s flexi series with a cover of Sacrifice’s classic “Re-Animation” in 2014.

 Discography highlights: